Kanorin-chan/Simple-Cursor-Tracker/README.md

 - Ensure OpenTabletDriver is running
 - Check that your tablet is properly connected
 - Verify OpenTabletDriver settings.json path is correct
+- If using automation, ensure the custom `opentabletdriver.daemon.exe` or `opentabletdriver.customdaemon.exe` is present in the application directory

 **Configuration not found:**
 - The application will prompt you to select a similar tablet configuration